 Solar system formation by accretion has no observational evidence ;https://creation.com/accretion-hypothesis

-Let's cover now in Section 2 the formation of planet Earth and its peculiarities
+Let's cover now in Section 2 the shaping of planet Earth and its peculiarities

 Here comes the most noticeable thing that determine our planet as a very rare planet in our Cosmos.
 When the Earth was pretty young, there is a theory that explains why the Moon exist and why there is so much iron in the terrestrial core.
 The history goes that a planet (called Thea) hit the Earth, and from the debris the Moon was created.
 You might argue that this event does not make Earth special, as there must be many collisions in the Universe similar to that of Earth vs Thea... however... for life to exist after the collision like it did on Earth, the following factors must all be met: